kwraight/streamlitTemplate/README.md

 ## Docker

+Either of two files can be used to build basic templates (structural files):

-build image:
+build *usual* image:

-> docker build . -f dockerFiles/Dockerfile -t templateApp
+> docker build . -f dockerFiles/Dockerfile -t template-app

+build *Cern usable* image (for use with openShift):

+> docker build . -f dockerFiles/DockerfileCern -t template-app

+An additional file is supplied to make use of additional content.
+The procedure is as follows:

+1. make a ''pages'' sub-directory

+2. add files to directory (use prefix: ''page_'')

+3. run docker build (from ''pages'' parent directory)

+> docker build . -f DockerfileUpdate -t new-app